 Biometric identifiers are unalterable in nature, which means they cannot be changed like your password or PIN or reissued like IDs, if compromised.
 If a cybercriminal is able to capture your biometric patterns (such as fingerprint pattern, 3D face geometry, etc.), s/he can create spoofs (such as fingerprint replica, 3D face mast, etc.) to circumvent a biometric system you are registered on.

 There is also a possibility that an electronic system (such as a sniffer, third party application, etc.) is used in conjunction with the biometric system to capture your digital biometric data when you use the system.
 Biometric devices encounter this problem by encrypting the biometric data before storing or transmitting it.
-Anti-spoofing and liveness detection technologies are other approaches to deter circumvention of biometric systems.
+Anti-spoofing and liveness detection technologies are other approaches to deter the circumvention of biometric systems.

 Technology related limitations

-Like all other technologies, biometric systems also suffer from technology related limitations.
-Today’s fingerprint recognition systems can work in harsh environmental conditions as well as challenging scenarios, still they cannot keep up beyond a certain limit.
+Like all other technologies, biometric systems also suffer from technology-related limitations.
+Today’s fingerprint recognition systems can work in harsh environmental conditions as well as challenging scenarios, still, they cannot keep up beyond a certain limit.
 For example, harshest environmental conditions such as excessive humidity, extreme temperature, intense ambient lighting, etc. may cause them to break.
 Technical failures may be rare, yet they can happen.
-Fingerprint recognition systems, being electronic devices, depend on electricity to function so episodes of power outage / failure will render them unusable.
+Fingerprint recognition systems, being electronic devices, depend on electricity to function so episodes of power outage/failure will render them unusable.